Alphaxx6/Alpha-Grab/README.md

-Go to /dist there's the executable.
+Open Alpha grabber and go to /dist there's the executable.

 - Open Alpha.exe you'll have to choose between 1 or 2